Paing Takhon

 In 2018, Paing Takhon featured on the BuzzFeed's "23 Stunning South Asian Men That Are Too Gorgeous For Words".
 In 2019, he was listed on The Myanmar Times "Top 10 Actors".

 Early life and education

-Paing Takhon was born in Kawthaung, Tanintharyi Region, Myanmar to parent Tun Moe and his wife Khin Kyu.
+Paing Takhon was born Sit Ko Paing (စစ်ကိုပိုင်) on 17 September 1996 in Kawthaung, Tanintharyi Region, Myanmar, to Tun Moe and his wife, Khin Kyu.
 He grew up in Khamaukgyi.
 He is the fourth child of six siblings, having an elder brother, two elder sisters and two younger brothers.
 He graduated high school from Basic Education High School No. 1 Khamaukgyi.
 In 2014, he moved to Yangon to become a model.
-He is currently studying at University of Distance Education, Yangon, majoring in Psychology.
+In 2017, he began studying psychology at the University of Distance Education, Yangon.